MalazAssaf/Social-Connect-Client-Tarmeez-Academy-API/README.md

-🌐 Social Connect
+# 🌐 Social Connect
-A Simple Front-End Client for Tarmeez Academy API
+*A Simple Front-End Client for Tarmeez Academy API*

-📖 Overview
+## 📖 Overview

-Social Connect is a responsive front-end web application built using HTML, CSS, JavaScript, and Bootstrap.
-It interacts with the Tarmeez Academy API to provide core social media functionality such as posting content, commenting, user registration, login, and profile viewing.
+**Social Connect** is a responsive front-end web application built using **HTML**, **CSS**, **JavaScript**, and **Bootstrap**.
+It connects to the [Tarmeez Academy API](https://tarmeezacademy.com/api/v1) and allows users to:

+- Register and log in
+- Create and view posts
+- Comment on others' posts
+- View user profiles

-🚀 Features
+## 🚀 Features

-🔐 Authentication
+### 🔐 Authentication
-User registration
+- User registration

-Login with token-based authentication
+- Login with token-based authentication

-Logout functionality
+- Logout functionality

-📝 Post Management
+### 📝 Post Management
-View all posts with author info and comment count
+- View all posts with author info and comment count

-Create new posts (with optional image)
+- Create new posts (with optional image)

-Comment on existing posts
+- Comment on existing posts

-👤 User Profiles
+### 👤 User Profiles
-View public profiles of other users
+- View public profiles of other users

-Display user's posts and account information
+- Display a user’s posts and details

-💻 Front-End Design
-Clean and modern interface using Bootstrap

-Fully responsive and mobile-friendly layout

-🛠️ Built With
+## 💻 Built With

-HTML – Page structure
+- **HTML** – Page structure

-CSS – Custom styles
+- **CSS** – Custom styling

-JavaScript – Functionality and API interaction
+- **JavaScript** – API interaction and logic

-Bootstrap – Responsive UI components
+- **Bootstrap** – Responsive UI framework

-🎯 Purpose
+## 🎯 Purpose

-This project serves as a demonstration of API integration using vanilla JavaScript.
-It simulates a basic social media experience, focusing on user interaction, data fetching, and responsive design.
+This project is a simple demonstration of API integration using vanilla JavaScript.
+It provides core social features in a lightweight, clean interface.